Monty0252/WeatherDrift/README.md

 by metric, and writes a CSV "drift" report showing where the sources differ.
 The two providers currently configured are **WeatherAPI** and **Meteostat** (via RapidAPI).
 Additional locations and providers can be added with minimal code changes.
+The current implementation compares data from:

+WeatherAPI /
+Meteostat
 ---
 ## Setup
 **Requirements:** Python 3.9 or newer.